-About 50 years ago a group of enthusiasts got together to discuss a way forward to participate in motor racing.
+About 50 years ago a group of enthusiasts under the leadership of Dave Clapham, got together to discuss a way forward to participate in motor racing.
 Interestingly enough, there were a wide variety of cars that had taken part within various Series.
 What then developed was Castrol Clubmans.
 The original form of racing was strictly based on a handicap formula.
-The competitors would start off at timed intervals determined by the lap times set in practice.
+(Slowest car start 1st and the fastest car starts last) The competitors would start off at timed intervals determined by the lap times set in practice.
 In theory if the competitors had done their job properly, all the cars would then have finished at the same time.
 Fortunately, there were many factors that prevented this, but there were also some exciting finishes.
 In the early days it was not unusual to see 60 cars or more lined up on the old Kyalami grid at the start of a race.

 Moving forward the first real format change came about due to the size of the Clubmans grid at the original Zwartkops Drive-In track.
 Because of this all the cars could not be accommodated at the same time.
 This led to the cars being split into three groups known as Group A, B and C which was based on lap times.
 This led to the fastest and slowest competitors of Group B being moved up and down as well as the slowest of Group A and fastest of Group C also being moved.